MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 ### Step 3: Submit OTP

-The app submits the  OTP code sent to the user's email.
+The app submits the  one-time passcode sent to the user's email.
 To do so, the app makes a POST request to the `/signup/v1.0/continue` endpoint.
-Since we're submitting OTP code, the request includes `oob` parameter whose value is the OTP code received in the user's emails, and a `grant_type` parameter whose value must be *oob*.
+Since we're submitting one-time passcode, the request includes `oob` parameter whose value is the one-time passcode received in the user's emails, and a `grant_type` parameter whose value must be *oob*.

 Here's an example of the request(we present the example request in multiple lines for readability):